BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 #### Pros:

-* **Quick and Easy Setup** - Ideal for those who need a simple, low-cost solution.
+* **Quick and easy setup** - Ideal for those who need a simple, low-cost solution.

-* **Cost-Effective** - Fewer resources are required, making it an attractive option for smaller operations.
+* **Cost-effective** - Fewer resources are required, making it an attractive option for smaller operations.

 #### Cons:

-* **High Risk** - With all control in the hands of one guardian, the risks of loss or theft are much higher.
+* **High risk** - With all control in the hands of one guardian, the risks of loss or theft are much higher.
 Additionally, if the server goes offline, users lose access to the federation until it’s restored.

-## When to Use Fedimint
+## When to use fedimint
-* **Federated Trust Models** - Use Fedimint whenever a, custodial lightning and ecash wallet is required where single points of failure aren't acceptable, i.e. when larger amounts are being stored or reliability is a concern.
+Use Fedimint whenever a custodial Lightning and ecash wallet is required, and single points of failure aren't acceptable.
+For example, when larger amounts are being stored or reliability is a concern.

-## Products That Use Fedimint
+## Products that use fedimint

 ### Wallets
 - [Fedi](https://www.fedi.xyz)